neonevm/neon-evm.docs/glossary.md

 ---

+### Merkle Mountain Range
+A type of merkle tree that can be visualized as many (perfect) merkle trees which are then combined into 1, by creating a single root from all of their peaks.

+---

 ### MetaMask
 MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.